ekwan/PyPlate/API.md

   - Adds a step to create a new container diluted to a certain `concentration` of `solute` from `destination`
   - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
   - Name of new container is optionally set to `new_name`
+- fill_to(destination, solvent, quantity)
+  - Adds a step to fill `destination` container with `solvent` up to `quantity`.
-- evaporate(destination)
+- remove(destination, what)
-  - Adds a step to remove all liquids from destination
+  - Adds a step to removes substances from destination.
+Defaults to removing all liquids.
 - bake()
   - Checks the validity of each step and ensures all Containers are used.
   - Returns all new Containers and Plates in the order they were defined in `uses()`.